eehitchcock/100_readings/mjr/romance/havelok_dane_me.md

 2635. the army is formed by summoning every capable english man (again, __collectivity__ and a sort of realism - __social realism__ _- an attention to those details of the narrative that extend the scope of the events from the main characters to the society embracing them_). the earl excites them by lying in a public speech against the __foreign invaders__ (- a racist speech? _it is definitely drawing on prejudice; it is definitely exploiting an innate aversion towards outsiders_); he gains __consent__ and excitement. as they arrive on the english shores, havelok and his men start killing the soldiers whom they meet.

-2777. the battle is violent, long, and intense. godrich fights like a wild lion; eventually havelok confronts him, and begins reminding him of his promise to the former king - the oath; as havelok defeats jim, the crowd recognizes him and goldeboru as the monarchs. [_agnition; public agnition; public interpretation; read me as your king, decypher me as your king; in a public trial, interpret the signs according to which i should now be considered your king._]
+2777. the battle is violent, long, and intense. godrich fights like a wild lion; eventually havelok confronts him, and begins reminding him of his promise to the former king - the oath; as havelok defeats him, the crowd recognizes him and goldeboru as the monarchs. [_agnition; public agnition; public interpretation; read me as your king, decypher me as your king; in a public trial, interpret the signs according to which i should now be considered your king._]

 2855. the crowd acclaims the new king, and punishes the usurper; the section mirrors the conclusion of the conflict in denmark, including the arse of the beast carrying the prisoner; having burned the traitor, havelok __swears__ to protect every english man (another __oath__).